peterliu599/BHMDS/README.md

 # Bayesian Hyperbolic Multidimensional Scaling (BHMDS)
-By Bolun (Peter) Liu, Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health
+By Bolun (Peter) Liu, Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health,

+Shane Lubold, Department of Statistics, University of Washington,

-Shane Lubold, Adrian E. Raftery, Tyler H. McCormick, Department of Statistics, University of Washington
+Adrian E. Raftery, Department of Statistics, University of Washington,

+Tyler H. McCormick, Department of Statistics, University of Washington.

 This repository contains the code to reproduce the figures in the paper "Bayesian Hyperbolic Multidimensional Scaling".